ido90/RobustMetaRL/README.md

 To process the results after training, use the module `analysis.py` as demonstrated in the notebooks in this repo (`.ipynb` files).

-## How to use RoML with another meta-RL baseline (instead of VariBAD)
+## How to use RoML in your own framework - on top of your own meta-RL baseline

-The most convenient way is probably to **use the baseline algorithm implementation** (as we did here with VariBAD), and just **modify the process of task selection** during meta-training.
+RoML can be easily implemented on top of any meta-RL baseline algorithm (instead of VariBAD).
-This includes:
+To run RoML in your own algorithmic framework, just **modify the process of task selection during meta-training**:
 1. Create a CEM sampler before training (e.g., using the [Dynamic CEM package](https://pypi.org/project/cross-entropy-method/)).
 2. When choosing the tasks, use the CEM to do the sampling.
 3. After running the tasks, update the CEM with the resulted returns.